 - Any Cancellation of Debt, Form 1099-A or 1099-C

-- Closing documents on any Real Estate Transaction you had during the year, including purchase, sale, refinancing or foreclosure – the final settlement [HUD] statements – 2 or 3 pages
+- Closing documents on any real estate transaction you had during the year, including purchase, sale, refinancing or foreclosure – the final settlement [HUD] statements – 2 or 3 pages

-- If you are a Kx12 Teacher, record of any unreimbursed classroom expenses and training
+- If you are a K-12 teacher, record of any unreimbursed classroom expenses and training

-- Tuition, fees paid and costs of required books, supplies and equipment and Form 1098-T and college attended.
+- Colleges attended, tuition, fees paid and costs of required books, supplies and equipment and Form 1098-T.

 - Student Loan Interest paid and Form 1098-E